-MARIA FOSCARINIS '81 Executive Director, National Law Center on Homelessness & Poverty Maria Foscarinis is founder and executive director of the National Law Center on Homelessness & Poverty, a not-for-profit organization based in Washington, D.C., and the only national organization dedicated to using the power of the law to end homelessness in America.
+MARIA FOSCARINIS '81 Founder & Executive Director, National Homelessness Law Center Maria Foscarinis is founder and executive director of the National Homelessness Law Center, a not-for-profit organization based in Washington, D.C., and the only national organization dedicated to using the power of the law to end homelessness in America.
 Ms. Foscarinis has advocated for solutions to homelessness at the national level since 1985, when she left her career at a major law firm to become an advocate for homeless people.
 She is a primary architect of the McKinney-Vento Act, the first major federal legislation addressing homelessness, and has led successful litigation to secure the legal rights of homeless persons.
-Ms. Foscarinis has published dozens of articles, book chapters, and opinion pieces; speaks regularly about legal and policy issues affecting homeless and poor persons; and is frequently quoted in national and local media.
+Ms. Foscarinis has published dozens of articles, book chapters and opinion pieces; speaks regularly about legal and policy issues affecting homeless and poor persons; and is frequently quoted in national and local media.
 She is a graduate of Columbia Law School, Columbia University Graduate School of Arts and Sciences, and Barnard College.
 Ms. Foscarinis is the recipient of the 2006 Public Interest Achievement Award from the Public Interest Law Foundation at Columbia Law School and the 2016 Katharine and George Alexander Law Prize from Santa Clara University's School of Law.
-She serves on the Board of Advisers of the Economic Hardship Reporting Project and holds an adjunct appointment at Columbia Law School, where she teaches a seminar on law and policy of homelessness.
+She serves on the Board of Advisers of the Economic Hardship Reporting Project, and holds an adjunct appointment at Columbia Law School, where she teaches a seminar on law and policy of homelessness.
+Derived Columbia Law School Public Interest/Public Service Fellows Program Public Interest/Public Service Fellows Program Advisory Board (2020-2021)

 MARGARET GARNETT '00 Commissioner, NYC Department of Investigation Commissioner Garnett was nominated by Mayor Bill de Blasio in November 2018 and was confirmed by City Council the same month.
-She took office on December 10, 2018, and leads one of the oldest municipal anti-corruption agencies in the country, rooting out corruption, wrongdoing, negligence, and abuse from New York City; furthering integrity; and upholding New Yorkers' confidence in government.
+She took office on December 10, 2018 and leads one of the oldest municipal anti-corruption agencies in the country, rooting out corruption, wrongdoing, negligence, and abuse from New York City; furthering integrity; and upholding New Yorkers' confidence in government.
 Commissioner Garnett most recently served as Executive Deputy Attorney General for Criminal Justice in the Office of the New York State Attorney General, where she supervised more than 150 prosecutors and 130 criminal investigators while advising the Attorney General on criminal justice policy.
 Prior to her time with the New York State Attorney General, Commissioner Garnett spent 12 years as a federal prosecutor in the office of the United States Attorney for the Southern District of New York, where she was responsible for prosecuting gang violence, racketeering, organized crime, violent crime, financial crimes, and tax fraud.
 At the U.S. Attorney's Office, she served as Chief of Appeals and Chief of the Violent and Organized Crime Unit, among other roles.
 In 2011, Commissioner Garnett received the Director's Award for Outstanding Performance as an Assistant United States Attorney, the second-highest award in the Department of Justice.
 In 2016, Ms. Garnett received the Stimson Medal, given annually by the Association for the Bar of the City of New York.
-Commissioner Garnett was previously an associate at Watchell, Lipton, Rosen & Katz; has served as an adjunct professor at Columbia Law School and Brooklyn Law School; and clerked for the Honorable Gerard E. Lynch in the U.S. District Court for the Southern District of New York.
+Commissioner Garnett was previously an associate at Watchell, Lipton, Rosen & Katz; has served as an adjunct professor at Columbia University Law School and Brooklyn Law School; and clerked for the Honorable Gerard E. Lynch in the U.S. District Court for the Southern District of New York.
 She received her B.A. at the University of Notre Dame, her M.A. from Yale University, and her J.D. from Columbia University.
 Commissioner Garnett lives in Brooklyn with her husband and their twins.
-Public Interest/Public Service Fellows Program

-Public Interest/Public Service Fellows Program Advisory Board (2019-2020)
+Public Interest/Public Service Fellows Program Public Interest/Public Service Fellows Program Advisory Board (2020-2021)